pivotal/docs-tap/getting-started/consume-services.md

 * Installing the [RabbitMQ Cluster Kubernetes Operator](https://www.rabbitmq.com/kubernetes/operator/using-operator.html)
 * Creating the RBAC rules to grant Tanzu Application Platform permission to interact with the newly-installed APIs provided by the RabbitMQ Cluster Kubernetes Operator.
-* Creating the additional supporting resources to aid with discovery of services
+* Creating the additional supporting resources to aid with discovery of services.

 For this part of the walkthrough, you assume the role of the **service operator**.

-> **Note:** Although this walkthrough uses the RabbitMQ Cluster Kubernetes Operator
+> **Note:** Although this walkthrough uses the RabbitMQ Cluster Kubernetes operator
-> as an example, the set up steps remain mostly the same for any compatible Operator.
+> as an example, the set up steps remain mostly the same for any compatible operator.

 To set up a service: